PlugFox/platform_info/README.md

 Works on the web, mobile phones, desktops and console.
 Fully caches itself on first initialization.

-Easy to use, just import:
+Easy to use, just add to `pubspec.yaml` as dependency and then import:
 `import 'package:platform_info/platform_info.dart';`

-GetIt is a singleton and the default way to access an instance of GetIt is to call:
+Platform is a singleton, and the default way to access an instance of Platform is to call static getters:
 `Platform.instance` or `Platform.I` or `platform`

-## Platform Information:
+## Platform Information

 Provides platform information such as:
   + Build mode